-If any weight exceeding 45.4 kg (100 lbs.) is added to your coach between final vehicle certification and first retail sale, the occupant and cargo carrying capacity must be corrected and a label similar to the one shown below will be affixed inside your coach.
+If any weight exceeding 45.4 kg (100 lbs.) is added to your motorhome between final vehicle certification and first retail sale, the occupant and cargo carrying capacity must be corrected and a label similar to the one shown in the following photo will be affixed inside your motorhome.

 CAUTION-CARGO

 CARRYING CAPACITY REDUCED

 MODIFICATIONS TO

 THIS VEHICLE

 HAVE REDUCED

 THE ORIGINAL

 CARGO CARRYING

 CAPACITY BY

 KILOGRAMS

 (POUNDS)

+FD-317